pantheon-systems/drupal-integrations/README.md

-# pantheon-systems/pantheon-enabler
+# pantheon-systems/drupal-integrations

 Add this project to any Drupal distribution based on drupal/core-composer-scaffold to enable it for use on Pantheon.

-This project enables the following Pantheon integrations:
+This project enables the following Pantheon/Drupal integrations:

 - Injects the Pantheon database credentials for the Drupal site
 - Provides a default PHP version to use (7.3)